Marvelrex/jekyll-serif-theme/README.md

 # Jekyll Serif Theme

 Serif is a modern business theme for Jekyll.
 It contains multiple content types for a typical brochure/marketing website.
 The theme is fully responsive, blazing fast and artfully illustrated.
+This repository is designed to be a solid starting point for anyone who wants to quickly launch a professional-looking static site.
+It is actively maintained, and contributions or suggestions are always welcome.

 [Live Demo](https://jekyll-serif.netlify.app/) |
 [Zerostatic Themes](https://www.zerostatic.io)